moriharanagisa/bioinfo-pf/cellranger-demo.md

 ## 6. Download Results to Local Computer
 **Environment:** Local Computer

+> The downloaded folder will be saved in your current working directory, which can be checked by running `pwd` in a terminal on your local computer.

 Open a new PowerShell or Terminal window and run:

 ```bash